olashiku/My-Hmo/README.md

 # myhmo
-An app that allows doctors to connect to patients using MVVM, Retrofit, Koin other frame works with the exception of web socket technology
+An app that allows doctors to connect to patients using MVVM, Retrofit, Koin and other frame works with the exception of web socket technology